DomSpadafora/Node.JS-Portfolio-Creator/README.md

   ![](./assets/images/readme.PNG)

   ## Description
-  If you need to create a quick and simple personal portfolio, this applicatino is for you.
-Using Node.js and Inquirer, you can create a portofolio by answering the questions through the terminal.
+  If you need to create a quick and simple personal portfolio, this application is for you.
+Using Node.js and Inquirer, you can create a portofolio by simply answering the questions that are prompted in the terminal.
+You will need 4 projects to show off in your portfolio!

   ## Table of Contents
   1. [Installation](#installation)